ssbc/sameas-spec/README.md

 Keep in mind the following are to help us focus _outward_ on the impact of whatever we design.
 Let's come back to these when we're discussing possible implementations.

-A good solution will
 1. Allow a great onboarding experience
     - @soapy can merge all his accounts from any device

 2. Protect against unwanted merging
     - might require consent from devices being "added"

 3. Allow unmerging of sameAs
     - any @soapy device can nullify the sameAs (no one-ring to rull them all)
-    - TODO : does that device jsut exit, or is the whole thing void?
+    - TODO : does that device just exit, or is the whole thing void?

+4. Notifications
+    - anyone should be able to mention "@soapy" easily
-4. Make it easy for "@soapy" to check their notifications
+    - "@soapy" should be able to check their notifications

-5. Make it easy for "@soapy" to check their private messages
-6. Make it easy for anyone to mention "@soapy" (and trust they'll get it)
-7. Make it easy to DM "@soapy" and 4 other friends
+5. Private messages
+    - private messages should be accessible from any part of the identity
+    - one identifier per "identity" so we don't blow the recps cap

+6. Can be implemented in multiple languages
-8. Be easy for developers to understand (so it can be written in other languages)
+    - relatively easy to understand
-9. Require a small dependency stack
+    - small dependency stack
-10.

-(MIX: this is just my summary of what I've heard you say so far Christian, along with what's in my mind.
-It will be incomplete and imperfect, I'd love to sharpen it together)

 ## History / Possible solutions